 This beautifully conceived & executed home was designed and constructed by John David Duffié for he and his wife Connie.
 The structure is actually a hybrid of straw bale & timber framing.

-We developed the concept based on our desire to have a home that had a contemporary yet relaxed/organic feel, while incorporating passive solar principals and alternate building methods and materials.
+We developed the concept based on our desire to have a home that had a contemporary yet relaxed/organic feel, while incorporating passive solar principals and alternative building methods and materials.

 We wanted a house that would require little or no energy to heat & cool as well as maintain over the years to come.